avanderburg/keplerspline/README.md

 # keplerspline
 Wrapper to fit a basis spline to 1d data with outlier rejection.
-The spline code itself is from the SDSS IDL utils library.
+The spline code itself is from the SDSS IDL utils library (http://www.sdss3.org/dr9/software/idlutils_doc.php).

 Usage: